CrixGuy/getdata-010-ass1/README.md

 A detailed list of included files can be found below...
 #
 ###Included are:
-- run_analysis.R: A script file that runs an analysis of files from
+- run_analysis.R: A script file that runs an analysis of files from.
 - ReadMe.md: This file.
 - CodeBook.md: A file describing the variables, and data used, as well as all transformations that were performed to clean up the data.
-- A txt file containing the tidy data set that was created in the final step of the instructions
+- A txt file containing the tidy data set that was created in the final step of the instructions.
-#
-#
-#

 ## Dataset information
 #
 ###The data that is used for this project was found at: